PJADPereira/slidinghet/README.md

 nDiv: Given a data.frame containing a column representing sample CODE and a column with sequences, calculates the nucleotide diversity of the given dataset.

 dataIntegrity: A preliminary function meant to test the integrity of the dataset, it checks if the necessary columns are present (CODE,SPECIES,LATITUDE,LONGITUDE).
-It also checks if the number of allele columns are pair (Diploid individuals)
+It also checks if the number of allele columns are pair (Diploid individuals).
+Check the format of the acanthodactylusDataset.csv to understand how the script expects the data to be formated.

 linearCoordinates: This function takes as input the data data.frame, and transforms one of the two axis using a linear model to summarize the spatial distributions of samples into a single axis.
 Parameters: (data, transformAxis = "Longitude"(default) or "Latitude")